jannikmi/multivar_horner/paper/paper.md

 Note that even though the original monomials are not actually present in a Horner factorisation, the amount of coefficients however is identical to the amount of coefficients of its canonical form.
 With increasing size in terms of the amount of included coefficients the numerical error of both the canonical form and the Horner factorisation found by `multivar_horner` grow exponentially (cf. \autoref{fig:num_err_growth}).
-In comparison to the canonical form however the Horner factorisation is much more numerically stable as it has also been visualised in \autoref{fig:num_err_heatmap}.
+However, in comparison to the canonical form, the Horner factorisation is more numerically stable as it has also been visualised in \autoref{fig:num_err_heatmap}.

 Even though the amount of operations required for evaluating the polynomials grow exponentially with their size irrespective of the representation, the rate of growth is lower for the Horner factorisation (cf. \autoref{fig:num_ops_growth}).
-Due to this, the bigger the polynomial the more compact the Horner factorisation representation is relative to the canonical form.
 As a result, the Horner factorisations are computationally easier to evaluate.

-These results demonstrate the advantages of multivariate Horner factorisations and show their relevance for numerous applications handling large polynomials.

 ![amount of operations required to evaluate randomly generated polynomials.\label{fig:num_ops_growth}](../docs/_static/num_ops_growth.png)